-If the site were redeveloped at full density with new industrial buildings, the No Project Alternative would result in greater construction emissions than either the proposed project or the maximum build out/corner mixed use scenario.
-Both the proposed project and the maximum build out/corner mixed use scenario include the use of Tier 3 construction equipment which would reduce overall emissions compared to standard equipment.
+If the site were redeveloped at full density with new industrial buildings, the No Project Alternative would result in greater construction emissions than the proposed project.
+The proposed project includes the use of Tier 3 construction equipment which would reduce overall emissions compared to standard equipment.
 This alternative is not assumed to use Tier 3 equipment and, therefore, would result in greater construction emissions.

 No residences would be constructed on the project site under this alternative, so no new residences would be exposed to interior noise levels in excess of acceptable City standards nor would they be potentially exposed to hazards or hazardous materials.
-As a result, the significant noise and hazardous materials impact under the project and the maximum build out/corner mixed use scenario would be avoided.
+As a result, the significant noise and hazardous materials impact under the project.

 The area of impervious surface area cannot be known without a specific site plan.
-Nevertheless, consistent with the requirements of the maximum build out/corner mixed use development scenario, any development under this alternative would be required to design the project to reduce directly connected impervious areas to ensure the flood design storm flows are maintained at or under the existing project flows.
+Nevertheless, any development under this alternative would be required to design the project to reduce directly connected impervious areas to ensure the flood design storm flows are maintained at or under the existing project flows.
 As a result, this alternative would have a less than significant impact on the storm drainage system.

-Because there would be development under this alternative, the significant impact with regard to biological resources and cultural resources under the project and the maximum build out/corner mixed use scenario would not be avoided.
+Because there would be development under this alternative, the significant impact with regard to biological resources and cultural resources under the project would not be avoided.

 This alternative would result in an additional 7,000 square feet of R&D development on-site compared to the current conditions.
 Under existing conditions, full occupancy of the existing buildings would result in approximately 3,820 daily trips with 575 AM Peak Hour and 504 PM Peak Hour trips.
-Full occupancy of the project site under existing conditions would result in more daily and peak hour trips than the proposed project, but less than the maximum build out/corner mixed use scenario.
+Full occupancy of the project site under existing conditions would result in more daily and peak hour trips than the proposed project.
 This alternative would result in an additional nine AM Peak Hour and eight PM Peak Hour trips, compared to the current conditions.
-Even with the net increase in peak hour trips, this alternative would still generate fewer peak hour trips than the maximum build out/corner mixed use scenario, which had no project level traffic impacts.
+Even with the net increase in peak hour trips, this alternative would have no project level traffic impacts.

 3. Finding.
-Implementation of this alternative could avoid the significant impacts related to noise, hazards and hazardous materials caused by the project or the maximum build out/corner mixed use development scenario.
-Significant impacts related to air quality, hydrology, biological resources, cultural resources, and traffic would be similar to the impacts caused by the project or the maximum build out/corner mixed use development scenario.
-In addition, this alternative could avoid the significant unavoidable transportation impacts identified in this EIR.
+Implementation of this alternative could avoid the significant impacts related to noise and hazards and hazardous materials caused by the project.
+Significant impacts related to biological resources, cultural resources, and traffic would be similar to the impacts caused by the project.
+In addition, this alternative could avoid the significant unavoidable transportation impact identified in this EIR.
 This alternative does not, however, meet the majority of the project objectives.